What is the subconscious mind all about?

 When you touch a hot stove or a naked electrical wire, what mysterious force inside you pulls your hand back instantly before you even figure out what’s going on?

-Lastly, why is it that changing some of your behaviours and habits is hard, even though you consciously want to change them?
-What’s carrying out these largely automatic behaviours?
+Lastly, why is it that changing some of your behaviors and habits is hard, even though you consciously want to change them?
+What’s carrying out these largely automatic behaviors?